fahimhkhan/CitizenScienceTFL/README.md

 # CitizenScienceTFL

-The steps Needed to train and use a Tensorflow Lite Object detection model are as below
+The steps Needed to train and use a Tensorflow Lite rip current detection model are as below.

 **1. Dataset creation and annotation**